kodycode/Kodybot/README.md

 When using the lolfantasy module, you need to download PhantomJS, extract the zip, get the path to phantomjs.exe and place it inside the directory variable in config.py.

-Once you're done either of the above, then you can just run the .bat file and it should be good to go.

 ## Goals
 - Learn more Python to do more cooler things